Argentina's ailing president faces tough midterm congressional election

 Candidates backed by Fernandez won just 26 percent of the vote in the August midterm primary, half of what her alliance got in 2011, and her handpicked congressional candidate did poorly in the key province of Buenos Aires.

 Some legislators had said they wanted a constitutional amendment to allow her to run for a third term.
 But a poor showing by Fernandez’s branch of the Peronist party in the primary dashed those hopes.
-To push through the legislation, they would need two-thirds support in both houses.
+To push through reform, they would need two-thirds support in both houses.

 Unless Fernandez’s forces defy the opinion polls and clinch a strong congressional majority, the outcome will trigger a succession struggle ahead of the 2015 presidential election.

-At play on Sunday and in 2015 is the policy stance of one of the world’s top grains exporters as the country struggles to keep up with rising world food demand and attract investment needed to exploit vast shale oil and gas resources in Patagonia.
+At play on Sunday and in 2015 is the fundamental policy stance of one of the world’s top grains exporters as the country struggles to keep up with rising world food demand and attract billions of dollars in investment needed to exploit its vast Vaca Muerta shale oil and gas formation in Patagonia.

 Argentina’s peso weakened past 10 to the U.S. dollar in informal trade last week, widening its breach with the formal rate of 5.88 pesos per greenback.
 Central bank international reserves are at $34 billion, down from $43 billion in January.